Slate Roofing Tiles

 For centuries, builders and homeowners have considered slate roofing one of the very best types of roofing because a well-installed slate roof will last longer than the house.
 Some slate roofs have lasted for centuries, and maintenance costs can be next to nothing.

 How Slate Shingles Work

 Slate is prized for its ability to be split into the thin sheets that go into making slate roofing tiles.
-As slate is a type of metamorphic rock, it is waterproof and fireproof and will benefit the homeowner when it comes to home insurance premiums.
-Because they last so long and produce very little waste, slate roof tiles are also environmentally friendly.
+As slate is a type of metamorphic rock, it creates a fireproof and waterproof roof that will benefit the homeowner when it comes to home insurance premiums.
+Because they last so long and produce very little waste, slate roof tiles are also a sustainable roofing option.
 Slate is a wholly natural product, and its use helps keep other types of roofing shingles out of landfills.
 When they finally do outlast the house, the tiles can be reused.
 Slate roofing tile has some huge upsides, mostly due to the fact that it’s a natural stone product, giving it a unique, beautiful appearance, and the longevity that slate is famous for.
-Here’s a list of the most popular reasons homeowners choose to install slate roofing tiles on their home.
+Here’s a list of the most popular reasons homeowners choose to install these sustainable roofing tiles on their home.

 - Appearance — First and foremost, homeowners are drawn to slate because of its beauty.
 There simply isn’t a roofing material on the market that has a classier, more celebrated appearance.
 Furthermore, slate roofing tiles offer more choices than most homeowners realize, available in varying sizes and thicknesses, as well as a wide range of colors, including gray, green, purple, black, red, and mottled tiles that sport several colors mixed together.